 I’m six years old and my parents have just purchased a new fridge.
 They bring it in to our tight Bloor West Village kitchen only to discover it doesn’t fit in the space available for it.
 Tensions rise.
 They begin arguing.
 I walk into the kitchen, put my hands on my hips, look up at them with an alleged “deeply concerned look” and ask “What’s my matter here?”

-I’ve identified a few key takeaways from this story:
+I’ve identified a few takeaways from this story:

 I was a pretty eccentric kid.
-Those who know me now are not surprised by this.
+Those who know me now are likely not surprised by this.

 The other thing I’ve been thinking about lately is what this inadvertently wise question means to me now in terms of my matter here, in life, on this earth.
-And it seems like lately I’ve been getting some answers that give me this mix of chills and nausea at the same time, an indication that I’ve stumbled upon something huge; something I’ve known all along, as demonstrated in our family kitchen all those years ago.
+And it seems like lately I’ve been getting some answers that give me this mix of chills and nausea: a clear indication that I’ve stumbled upon something huge.
+It’s something I’ve known all along, as demonstrated in our family kitchen all those years ago.